 The function of the Purchasing Office is to administer procurement for all departments in accordance with the responsibility and authority delegated by the University's President.
 The Director and his staff are expected to conduct themselves in a courteous, ethical, and professional manner; to maintain good relations with faculty and staff; to regard each transaction on its own merits and to promote fair, ethical, and legal trade practices.

 The University's Purchasing Policies were developed to accomplish the procurement processes for the University.
-While the policies are somewhat detailed, it does not cover all eventualities.
+While the policies are somewhat detailed, they do not cover all eventualities.
 Exceptions, not governed by ABOR Policy, State or Federal law, rules, or regulations, may be granted to departments by written authorization from the Director.
 The exceptions will be worked out as circumstances and good business practices warrant.

 Ted Nasser, C.P.M.